Welcome to UNICEF USA!

 The American Medical Association, the American Academy of Pediatrics and the American College of Emergency Physicians have all declared institutional racism an urgent public health issue.
 It is also a violation of children's rights — not just to health care, but to all the other essentials kids need to live healthy lives with the promise of bright, productive futures.

 To protect those rights, UNICEF launched the Child Friendly Cities Initiative (CFCI) globally in 1996.
 Now, UNICEF USA is partnering with Houston, Tex., San Francisco, Calif., Minneapolis, Minn. and Prince George's County, Md., to make their communities safer and more just, equitable, inclusive and responsive to children’s needs.
-As we face the greatest public health crisis of our time, this commitment to remove all the hurdles vulnerable children face as they and their parents navigate the U.S. health-care system is urgently needed.
+As we fight coronavirus, the greatest public health crisis of our time, this commitment to remove all the hurdles vulnerable children face as they and their parents navigate the U.S. health-care system is urgently needed.

 We are seeing an uptick in the urgency of demands for social justice in health.
 But, unfortunately, the responsibility continues to fall on the people who are suffering.